ipython/traitlets/docs/source/migration.rst

 .. code:: python

     {
-        'owner': the HasTraits instance,
+        "owner": "<the HasTraits instance>",
-        'old': the old trait attribute value,
+        "old": "<the old trait attribute value>",
-        'new': the new trait attribute value,
+        "new": "<the new trait attribute value>",
-        'name': the name of the changing attribute,
+        "name": "<the name of the changing attribute>", }
-    }

 The ``type`` key in the change dictionary is meant to enable protocols